What is Behavioral Activation Therapy?

 - Structured attempts at increasing overt behavior: BA emphasizes structured attempts at engaging in activities likely to bring reward and improve the patient's life context.

-It's important to note that while behavioral activation is typically associated with treating depression, it's also effective for a variety of other mental health conditions.
-For instance, anxiety disorders have been shown to respond well to BA treatments.
+Seminal work has found that it is as effective as cognitive therapy in modifying negative thought patterns and dysfunctional attribution (Jacobson et al., 1996).
+It's also important to note that while behavioral activation is typically associated with treating depression, it's also effective for a variety of other mental health conditions.
 The key in these instances is utilizing behavioral activation approaches that address the unique challenges of these conditions.

 Behavioral activation strategies